 Types of Patients: Birth to young adulthood

-Evaluation Method(s): Direct Observation, Conference Participation, Mid-Rotation Feedback
+Evaluation Method(s): Direct Observation, Patient Write-Ups, Mid-Rotation Feedback

 Contact Information: Course Coordinator: Teresa Sarles, [email protected]